Entrepreneurship and Startup Trends

 But while launching a successful startup is never easy, the current economy can make a startup even more challenging.

-"It is amazing how a down economy can really inspire the entrepreneurial spirit inside of people," says John Cerasani, author of Paid Training.
+"It is amazing how a down economy can really inspire the entrepreneurial spirit inside of people," says business book author John Cerasani.

 "Many people, both employed and unemployed, have the skills and training necessary to go into business for themselves.
 However, there a few things to consider before branching out on your own."